Hyundai Kona Electric interior, dashboard & comfort

 - 2Range, battery & chargingThe Hyundai Kona Electric offers unbeatable range for the money

-- 5Interior & comfort - currently readingThe Hyundai Kona Electric offers lots of toys to play with in a refined comfortable interior
+- 5Interior, dashboard & comfort - currently readingThe Hyundai Kona Electric offers lots of toys to play with in a refined comfortable interior